-This bill establishes a new hospital assessment program in Minnesota, mandating that eligible hospitals participating in the medical assistance program pay assessments based on their net inpatient and outpatient revenues, which are due quarterly.
-The revenue generated from these assessments will exclusively fund the nonfederal share of the directed payment program.
-The bill also provides specific exemptions and discounts for certain hospitals, such as long-term care and critical access hospitals, to ensure compliance with federal requirements.
-Additionally, it outlines the creation of a hospital directed payment program, contingent on federal approval, which will supplement existing medical assistance reimbursements and includes guidelines for payment methodologies and timelines.
+This bill establishes a new hospital assessment program in Minnesota, requiring eligible hospitals that participate in the medical assistance program to pay assessments based on their net inpatient and outpatient revenues, with payments due quarterly.
+The revenue generated from these assessments will exclusively fund the nonfederal share of a directed payment program.
+The bill also provides specific exemptions and discounts for certain hospitals, such as long-term care and critical access hospitals, to ensure compliance with federal regulations.
+Additionally, it creates a hospital directed payment program that mandates managed care organizations to make quarterly supplemental payments to eligible providers, while ensuring that these payments do not replace existing medical assistance reimbursements.

 Statutes affected: Introduction: 256.9657, 256B.1973